ualbertalib/cwrc_preservation/README.md

 ## Initial phase design
 It will:
-- fetch the JSON Manifes which contains PID and lastModified Fedora 3 timestamp from CWRC for objects that needs to be preserved
+- fetch the JSON Manifest which contains PID and lastModified Fedora 3 timestamp from CWRC for objects that needs to be preserved
 - Process each object by the PID in the JSON manifest
 - Get the HEADER from the AIP URL, which contains the LastModified timestamp in the ETAG.
 - Compare lastModifed timestamp in JSON and in the header ETAG